jinghuazhao/hess-pipeline/README.md

 The scripts here are developed to facilitate heritability estimation from summary statistics (HESS) as available from https://github.com/huwenboshi/hess.

-The scripts were initially tested using EPIC-Norfolk GWAS, for which [`test.sh`](test/test.sh), [`test.subs`](test/test.subs) and [`test.awk`](test/test.awk) are created to work on `/genetics/bin/hess/tests` directory and later on changed to /genetics/data/gwas/8-7-15/QUS.
+They were initially tested using EPIC-Norfolk GWAS, for which [`test.sh`](test/test.sh), [`test.subs`](test/test.subs) and [`test.awk`](test/test.awk) are created to work on `/genetics/bin/hess/tests` directory and later on changed to /genetics/data/gwas/8-7-15/QUS.

-Further work is done to make it generic including examples for height and QUS meta-analyses.
+Further work was done to make it generic with GIANT data on height meta-analysis.
 These only involve SNP ids the as sorting key.
-The scripts are `hess.sh`, `hess.subs` and `hess.awk`.

-To set it up, modify file locations in hess.sh as appropriate for your system.
+To set it up, modify `hess.sh` as appropriate for your system.

 The syntax is as follows,